prashantk016/Todo-WebApp/README.md

-# assignment-5-pastel-twisters
+# Todo WebApp

 ## Description
-Todo Web App
+Todo Web Application using only HTML5 and vallina Javascript

 ## Instruction on how to start the application